Salamence064/MiniGame-Mayham/README.md

   1. Clone this repository.
   2. In the root of the cloned folder, run `make` in the terminal.
   3. Run `./trickshot` to run the compiled program.
+  4. Note: the makefile only works for Windows systems.

 ___